 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the X-Pro2 followed on from the Fujifilm X-Pro1.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.